daos-stack/daos/docs/user/container.md

 Only objects with data protection enabled can be stored in such a container.
 This includes replicated or erasure-coded objects.
-Attempts to open an object with an class that does not support data redundancy (e.g., SX) will fail.
+Attempts to open an object with a class that does not support data redundancy (e.g., SX) will fail.

 For rf2, only objects with at least 3-way replication or erasure code with two